linB110/GCNv2_SLAM/setup/README.md

-This is all the change I made
+These are all the changes I performed

 If there is any conflict or dependencies issue, please check environment, hardware of publish a issue.